viktb/security_review/README.txt

 http://drupal.org/security/secure-configuration and http://drupalscout.com

-Acquia, the provider of this module, offers detailed, targetted security review and support for Drupal websites and can be contacted at http://wwww.acquia.com or via email at sales@acquia.com.
+Acquia, the provider of this module, offers detailed, targeted security review and support for Drupal websites and can be contacted at http://wwww.acquia.com or via email at sales@acquia.com.

 You can read more about our Drupal security review service at http://www.acquia.com/products-services/professional-services/offerings#security_audit